 The sustainable, economic packaging option for growers and brewers.

-*Weight varies by hops form, contact IMPAK for samples to test your product
+*Weight varies by hops and hemp form, contact IMPAK for samples to test your product

 Features & Advantages

 Bulk Processing "Leaf" Bags - 37.5" x 51.0" Flat High Barrier Bags

 The same proprietary material used for IMPAK’s Green Hops and Hemp Bags is used on these large high barrier bags for bulk processing of whole-leaf hops and hemp, or even pellets.

 Although the bags are silver, not green, they have the same sealing layer which is capable of sealing directly through powders and oils.
 They can also be opened by cutting a portion off and then resealed afterwards.

 Interested in the unique barrier properties of this material?
 See the Spec Sheet here: PACVF4C

 Typically, we see that our craft brewers receive their pelletized hops and hemp from their hops and hemp supplier and are more concerned with resealing opened bags while maintaining freshness, and possibly re-packaging their hops and hemp in different volumes.
 IMPAK has solutions for these different needs.